Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/02-super_sampling_rate_fir/SingleKernel/README.md

 The data register is limited to 1024 bits (`v32cint16`) and the coefficient register maximum bitwidth is 512 bits (`v16cint16`).
 Having a streaming interface (single stream to start with), four `cint16` can be read in one instruction, but it takes four clock cycles to be able to perform the same operation again.
 Reading four samples at a time allows the use of `mul4` and `mac4` intrinsics.

 Not all intrinics exist for the AI Engine.
-Only two intrinsics will handle four lanes for complex 16 bits x complex 16 bits:
+Only two intrinsics handle four lanes for complex 16 bits x complex 16 bits:

 ![missing image](../Images/Mul4Intrinsics.jpg)

-In this tutorial finite length loops (by default 512 input/ouput samples) are assumed for ease of debugging.
+In this tutorial, finite length loops (by default 512 input/ouput samples) are assumed for ease of debugging.
 This number of iterations can be increased as desired up to infinite loops (`while(1) { ...}`).
 Between two calls of the kernel, the status of the delay-line of the filter needs to be maintained.
 This delay-line must be at least 31 samples for a 32-tap filter.
-32 samples fit in a Y register that's why we will use a `v32cint16` variable to keep this delay-line.
-At the beginning of the kernel call this delay-line will be loaded from the memory, and at the end it will be stored there.
-For the coefficients there is no option: it will be `v8cint16`.
+32 samples fit in a Y register and that is why why we use a `v32cint16` variable to keep this delay-line.
+At the beginning of the kernel call, this delay-line is loaded from the memory, and at the end it is stored there.
+For the coefficients, there is no option; it will be `v8cint16`.

 A `mul4` operating on `cint16` x `cint16` can perform eight operations in one clock cycle, leading to two operations per lane.

 ### Coefficients and Data Update Scheduling

-Before the first iteration the delay-line, the status is read to update the Y register.
-It will contain all the necessary previous data: `{ d(-32), d(-31), ... , d(-2), d(-1)}`.
-The first output will be the result of the following operation:
+Before the first iteration of the delay-line, the status is read to update the Y register.
+It contains all the necessary previous data: `{ d(-32), d(-31), ... , d(-2), d(-1)}`.
+The first output is the result of the following operation:

 `y(0) = d(-31).c(0) + d(-30).c(1) + ... + d(-1).c(30) + d(0).c(31)`